 - It’s also a good way to get rid of old electronic products you can’t use or sell and get some value from it.

-You only get compensation in the form of a credit that can only be used on the DJI site.
+- You only get credit that can only be used on the DJI site to buy DJI products.

-I tested this trade up feature out, here’s what I was told:
+I tested this DJI trade up feature out and here’s what I was told: